Rule Number 1: AA/NA Attendance and Sponsorship

 Failure to comply with the vehicle and vehicle operation requirement WILL result in IMMEDIATE DISMISSAL from the Welcome House.

-Rule Number 19: Residency Beyond One (1) Year
+Rule Number 19: Length of Program Residency

 The mission of the Welcome House is to provide a “residential program to recovering alcoholic and drug-addicted men facing the difficult transition from treatment, incarceration and homelessness to integration back into society as productive citizens”.